stakater/mto-docs/content/crds-api-reference/integration-config.md

 - `components.showbackOpts:` Configures the showback feature with the following options:
     - `custom:` Custom pricing model for showback.
     - `azurePricingSecretRef:` Secret reference for Azure pricing model.
+    - `cloudPricingSecretRef:` Secret reference for AWS / Azure Pricing model.
+    - `opencostServiceRoleArn`: Role ARN to be used by OpenCost gateway's service account

 Here's an example of how to generate the secrets required to configure MTO: